-Written by : Kei Fukuda, Yoko Honjo Supervised by : Masatoshi Funabashi
+Written by : Kei Fukuda, Yoko Honjo Illustrated by : Kei Fukuda Supervised by : Masatoshi Funabashi

 The Microcosm that Extends Under Your Feet

 How much of a beneficial role does the soil play, which extends beneath our feet?
 The layer of topsoil created by plants and animals working in unison has the power to turn rainwater into groundwater, nurture abundant and beneficial microorganisms, and protect us from various diseases.